dartmouth-cs98/21f-gitbetter/README.md

 TODO: how to get the project dev environment up and running, npm install etc

 Tested with node v14.
-If you have a different version of node, we recommend switching to v14.
+If your code is failing and you have a different version of node, we recommend trying v14.

 Run